onyeka-hub/Project-23/README.md

 3. Using: Pods use claims as volumes.
 The cluster inspects the claim to find the bound volume and mounts that volume for a Pod.
 For volumes that support multiple access modes, the user specifies which mode is desired when using their claim as a volume in a Pod.
 Once a user has a claim and that claim is bound, the bound PV belongs to the user for as long as they need it.
 Users schedule Pods and access their claimed PVs by including a persistentVolumeClaim section in a Pod’s volumes block

-4. Storage Object in Use Protection: The purpose of the Storage Object in Use Protection feature is to ensure that PersistentVolumeClaims (PVCs) in active use by a Pod and PersistentVolume (PVs) that are bound to PVCs are not removed from the system, as this may result in data loss.
-Note: PVC is in active use by a Pod when a Pod object exists that is using the PVC.
+4. Storage Object in Use Protection: The purpose of the Storage Object in Use Protection feature is to ensure that PersistentVolumeClaims (PVCs) in active use by a Pod and PersistentVolume (PVs) that are bound to PVCs are not removed from the system, as this may result in data loss. **Note**: PVC is in active use by a Pod when a Pod object exists that is using the PVC.
 If a user deletes a PVC in active use by a Pod, the PVC is not removed immediately.
 PVC removal is postponed until the PVC is no longer actively used by any Pods.
 Also, if an admin deletes a PV that is bound to a PVC, the PV is not removed immediately.
 PV removal is postponed until the PV is no longer bound to a PVC.

 5. Reclaiming: When a user is done with their volume, they can delete the PVC objects from the API that allows reclamation of the resource.
 The reclaim policy for a PersistentVolume tells the cluster what to do with the volume after it has been released of its claim.
 Currently, volumes can either be Retained, Recycled, or Deleted.
     - Retain: The Retain reclaim policy allows for manual reclamation of the resource.
 When the PersistentVolumeClaim is deleted, the PersistentVolume still exists and the volume is considered "released".
 But it is not yet available for another claim because the previous claimant’s data remains on the volume.